 Hysterosalpingo-Contrast-Sonography [HyCoSy]

-HyCoSy has already replaced X-ray hysterosalpingography [HSG] for fallopian tubes studies in many centres avoiding the need for pelvic organs radiation.
+HyCoSy has already replaced X-ray hysterosalpingography [HSG] for fallopian tubes studies in many centres, avoiding the need for pelvic organs radiation.
 It is an office procedure associated with minimal discomfort.
 Nevertheless patients are advised to take two nurofen tablets one hour before the procedure.
-It is done during the follicular phase of the cycle between days 5 and 10 depending on the duration of the patients menstruation..
+It is done during the follicular phase of the cycle between days 5 and 10 depending on the duration of the patients menstruation.
+Antibiotics prophylaxis is also necessary to cover the procedue

-The top 2 pictures show the balloon in the uterine cavity and the left tube radiating out of the fundus and up.
-On the other hand the lower 2 pictures show the left and right tubes after switching on the colour Doppler.
+The top 2 images show the balloon in the uterine cavity and the left tube radiating up and out of the fundus.
+On the other hand, the lower 2 images show the right and left tubes after switching on the colour Doppler.

 HyCoSy with colour Doppler is as accurate as hysterosalpingography in assessing tubal patency without subjecting a patient to any x-ray radiation.
-Though not needed in most cases the importance of colour Doppler is well demonstrated in difficult cases with increased bowel shadows
+Though not needed in most cases, the importance of colour Doppler is well demonstrated in difficult cases with increased bowel shadows.
+We have been using colour Doppler as the routine practice in all cases when possible, to reduce the procedure time and the amount of fluid needed.

 Another advantage of HyCoSy over HSG is the ability to examine the course of the tube relative to the corresponding ovary.
-Any tubal displacement following pelvic adhesions might be identified.
+Any tubal displacement following pelvic adhesions or the presence of broad ligament fibroid may be identified.

-Furthermore it could be combined with baseline ultrasound scan examination to detect any pelvic abnormality in those who have not been scanned before.
+Furthermore, it can be combined with baseline ultrasound scan examination to detect any pelvic abnormality in those who have not been scanned before.

 Using 3D technology would allow storage of the volume for future examinations in different angles and planes.
 The 2 photographs shown above illustrate the multiplaner set of pictures used to create a 3D coronal cast view of the uterus and tubes.
 The ability to rotate the images in different planes could reveal any abnormal displacement of one or both tubes.